Navel Gazing: A Space For Outsiders

 Who would Hurston have been, had she catered to the white gaze?
 It doesn’t matter.
 She refused.

 This is something that haunts me as a writer, and as an outsider.
 My transient childhood gifted me with a keen eye for observation.
-I am a late diagnosed autistic— as a young person I roved the fringes of social circles and behaved in ways that others sometimes ridiculed.
+I am a late diagnosed autistic— as a young person I roved the fringes of social circles and behaved in ways that others sometimes ridiculed, ways that led me to danger.
 I did not have a stable home or a strong sense of belonging; not even in my own family.
 In her book Create Dangerously, Edwidge Danticat writes of the “floating homeland” of the diaspora.
 Although I live in the country of my birth, I relate to this concept in my own way.
 I’ve no physical home that feels like my own, nor do I have family connections.
 This is its own gift.
-I think it’s one of the many reasons I’m particularly vulnerable to the lure of social media; the (empty) promise of community under the gaze of corporations who seek my data and attention and wish for me to live as a somnambulist, constantly forgetting myself and instead prioritizing the gaze of others.
+I think it’s one of the many reasons I’m particularly vulnerable to the addictive qualities of social media; the (empty) promise of community under the gaze of corporations who seek my data and attention and wish for me to live as a somnambulist, constantly forgetting myself and instead prioritizing the gaze of others.

 How can I be what others want me to be?